4neesh/DevBlog/src/posts/005ResolvingHashConflicts.md

 Hash functions provide a solution to direct-addressing by reducing the array size for storage, but keeping an appropriate number of open buckets to store values.
 Each entry will use the key as an input to a hash function which will produce the index position to the bucket that the value is stored in.<br>

 The hash function is defined by the <code class="language-java">public int hashCode()</code> method of the key.
-The example below demonstrates how a key-value pair of {String, Integer} can be placed within a hash table; H({key}) is read as "hash of {key}" and describes the use of the hash function to obtain the index position.<br>
+The example below demonstrates how a key-value pair of peoples names and age {String, Integer} can be placed within a hash table; H({key}) is read as "hash of {key}" and describes the use of the hash function to obtain the index position.<br>

 ![hash table visualisation](../../src/images/005HashTable.png)